TheScriptRailoth/SHIKSHA.TECH/README.md

 ### Community Engagement

 - Foster a strong sense of community through discussion forums and chat rooms.
-- Encourage interaction, collaboration, and knowledge sharing among learners.
+- Encourage interaction, collaboration, and knowledge and researches sharing among learners.
 - Embrace diversity to enrich discussions and broaden horizons.

+### Short Informative Clips

+- Engage with bite-sized, informative videos covering a wide array of topics like current affairs, latest technology, government policies and internships, etc.
+- Make learning accessible and engaging, even in limited time frames.

 ### Financial Support

-- Stay informed about grants, loans, and incentives for education and entrepreneurship.
+- Stay informed about **grants, loans, and incentives** for education and entrepreneurship.
 - Empower users with access to financial opportunities that can transform their lives.

 ### Employment Opportunities